refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/2-create-dataprovider.md

 });
 ```
 > [Refer to the useUpdateMany documentation for more information. &#8594](../../api-reference/core/hooks/data/useUpdateMany.md)
+>

-## Override Spesific Methods with metaData
+## Override Spesific Methods

-You may need to customize certain methods of **refine** data providers in certain situations.
-One way to do this is by using the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) with the `metaData` parameter.
-As an example, let's say you want to override the `update` function of the `@pankod/refine-simple-rest` data provider.
+Sometimes you may need to customize certain methods of existing **refine** data providers.
+One way to do this is by using the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) method.
+This allows you to override specific methods without having to create a copy of the data provider.

+As an example, let's say you want to modify the `update` function of the `@pancode/refine-simple-rest` data provider.
 By default, this data provider uses the `PATCH` method for updates.
-However, you can modify it to use the `PUT` method instead of forking the entire data provider.
+However, you can change it to use the `PUT` method instead of creating a new, separate data provider.

 ```ts title="src/data-provider.ts"
 import { DataProvider } from "@pankod/refine-core";